J-1 Visa Supply Chain Planning Jobs

 Confirm the 2-year home residency requirement before accepting an offer

 Some J-1 participants in Trainee and Specialist categories are subject to a two-year home country residency requirement before obtaining certain U.S. immigrant or nonimmigrant visas.
-Verify your country's bilateral exchange agreements early, as this affects any post-program H-1B or green card pathway.
+Verify your country's bilateral exchange agreements early, as this affects any post-program H-1B visa or green card pathway.

 Align your credential documentation with DOL occupational standards